Heinkel He 112: Romania

+During the troubles with Hungary, Hungarian Ju 86s and He 70s started making reconnaissance flights over Romanian territory.
+Repeated attempts to intercept them failed because of the low speed of the PZL P.11 aircraft that equipped the 2nd Fighter Flotilla.
+In order to combat this, the 51st Fighter Squadron deployed to Transylvania to aid the 2nd Fighter Flotilla.
+Six He 112s were deployed to the Someșeni airfield, and another six to the Nușfalău airfield.
+On 28 August, a Romanian He 112 attacked and damaged a Hungarian Ca.135bis bomber under controversial circumstances.
+The Hungarian version of events claims that the bomber was on a training mission in Hungarian airspace and the Romanian He 112 had entered Hungarian airspace and damaged the bomber which landed safely at an airfield in Debrecen.
+This incident caused outrage among Hungarian aviators.
+According to the Romanian version of events, Hungarian aircraft entered Romanian airspace, so Romanian fighters intervened and Locotenent Nicolae Polizu-Micșunești engaged the bomber over Săcueni.
+Several of his 20 mm rounds hit the bomber, which was forced down and crash-landed near Berveni, north of Carei.
+The crew of the bomber consisting of Captain Ghenos Janosz and Lieutenant Toldes Gyula were taken prisoner.

 When Germany prepared to invade the USSR in 1941, Romania joined it in an effort to regain the territories lost the year before.
-The FARR was made part of Luftflotte 4, and in preparation for the invasion, Grupul 5 vânãtoare was sent to Moldavia.
+The ARR, with the Air Combat Group, worked with Luftflotte 4, and in preparation for the invasion, Grupul 5 Vânãtoare was sent to Moldavia.
 At the time, 24 of the He 112s were flyable.
 Three were left at their home base at Pipera to complete repairs, two others had been lost to accidents, and the fate of the others is unknown.
 On 15 June, the aircraft were moved again, to Foscani-North in northern Moldavia.

 With the opening of the war on 22 June, the He 112s were in the air at 1050 supporting an attack by Potez 63s of Grupul 2 bombardment on the Soviet airfields at Bolgrad and Bulgãrica.
 Although some flak was encountered on the way to and over Bolgrad, the attack was successful and a number of Soviet aircraft were bombed on the ground.
 By the time they reached Bulgãrica, fighters were in the air waiting for them, and as a result the 12 He 112s were met by about 30 I-16s.
 The results of this combat were mixed; Sublocotenent Teodor Moscu shot down one of a pair of I-16s still taking off.
 When he was pulling out, he hit another in a head-on pass and it crashed into the Danube.
 He was set upon by several I-16s and received several hits, his fuel tanks were punctured but did not seal.
 Losing fuel rapidly, he formed up with his wingman and managed to put down at the Romanian airfield at Bârlad.
 His aircraft was later repaired and returned to duty.
 Of the bombers, three of the 13 dispatched were shot down.